Teach Kids to Use Vivid Verbs in Their Writing

 Outside In by Deborah Underwood, illustrated by Cindy Derby

 Outside In thoughtfully looks at our relationship with nature.
-Sometimes we forget about Outside but Outside reminds us of sunset and shadows and birds…”Outside sings to us with chirps and rustles and tap-taps on the roof.”
+Sometimes we forget about Outside, but Outside reminds us of sunset and shadows and birds…”Outside sings to us with chirps and rustles and tap-taps on the roof.”
 Celebrate nature with this lyrical ode to all that Outside gives us.
-Beautifully written with evocative watercolor illustrations, this gem is one you don’t want to miss.
+Beautifully written with vivid verbs and evocative watercolor illustrations, this gem is one you don’t want to miss.

 One Springy, Singy Day by Renee Kurilla